IT/OT Lifecycle Management

 3. Update Lifecycle Management

-One of the most critical phases of the Operational Lifecycle is Update Management.
+One of the most critical phases of the IT/OT Lifecycle is Update Management.
 Updates are esp. necessary to implement security patches, feature improvements and compliance requirements.

 A controlled Update Lifecycle includes: